damianoamatruda/masters-of-renaissance/deliverables/communication-protocol.md

 The following specification for the additional feature "Multiple Games" is taken into account in the communication protocol's design:
 > - Only one waiting room is used to manage the players who join the server.
 > - Players who disconnect can successively reconnect to continue the game.
-While a player isn't connected, the game continues skipping the player's turns.
+While a player is not connected, the game continues skipping the player's turns.

 Given those requirements, the communication at connection time has been modeled the following way.